noironetworks/cko/README.md

 Create ClusterProfile for cluster, set ClusterNetworkProfileSelector to match ClusterNetworkProfile's labels.

-An exmaple of the ClusterNetworkProfile ConfigMap can be found here: [Example CR](config/samples/aci-cni/kubernetes/config_maps.yaml)
+An example of the ClusterNetworkProfile ConfigMap can be found here: [Example CR](config/samples/aci-cni/kubernetes/config_maps.yaml)

 #### 4.1.6 Customizing Default Behaviors
 * ConfigMap for ClusterProfle global default settings: defaults-cluster-profile.yaml